-If there was a theme for how 2020 has been, it’d be unpredictable.
-Try as you might, there are just things you can’t prepare for.
-However, when it comes to your website, you can prepare and optimize who can view your content.
+As the last year-plus has taught us, there are just some things you can’t prepare for.
+However, when it comes to your website, you can prepare and optimize for the way people view your content.

-Specifically, Search Engine Optimization (or SEO for short) can help you hugely in the long run with getting more realistic hits to your site.
-While, it seems like another thing to learn when trying to build and maintain your website, or maybe even a cost to a freelance specialist you don’t want to necessarily pay for, that’s actually not the case.
-In only a short amount of time, you can get a solid overview of SEO and learn how to better improve your site’s search results.
+Search Engine Optimization (SEO) can provide a major boost to your site and its content.
+While it may seem like another thing to learn when trying to build and maintain your website, or maybe even a cost to a freelance specialist you don’t want to necessarily pay for, that’s actually not the case.
+In a short amount of time, you can gain a solid understanding of SEO and learn how to better improve your site’s search results.

-As a starting point, I have compiled my best possible analysis for those new to SEO in 2020 or wanting to sharpen their skills a bit.
-This article is targeted for a customer with a WordPress site, however a lot of this can also be taken broadly across other types of hosting as well; like a site built with React, Squarespace blogs, or an eCommerce site on Shopify.
+To provide a starting point, I’ve compiled my best possible analysis for those new to SEO or those who want to sharpen their skills a bit.
+While this article is focused on WordPress sites, a lot of the information below can also be broadly applied across other types of platforms, including sites built with React, Squarespace, or an eCommerce site on Shopify.

 What is SEO

 In the broadest sense, SEO is the process in which a search engine’s crawler or bot will index your site.
-This basically means it will read the contents of your site, right down to the words on the page and the internal and external links, and send that info back to the search engine in question (commonly this is Google, however you can find Bing and some others will crawl your site from time to time too).
+This basically means it will read the contents of your site, right down to the words on the page and the internal and external links, and send that info back to the search engine in question (this is usually Google, however, other search engines such as Bing will crawl your site from time to time too).

 Holistic SEO is the process of naturally improving your site’s rankings on a search engine, without doing anything wrong or bad, that would further decrease your overall ranking.
 This guide will purely focus on holistic SEO, and try to steer you away from some other shortcuts that in the long run, can lower your ranking.

 With SEO, you can write, build, and make content for the user; you don’t make content specifically for the purpose of ranking.
-So with this in mind, I recommend if you find your user count low, have a high homepage hit rate, but low page transition rate, or just want to improve the aesthetic look of the site, take the time and either look at improving it yourself, or hire a professional to better improve your site’s design.
+With this in mind, I recommend if you find your user count low, have a high homepage hit rate, but low page transition rate, or just want to improve the aesthetic look of the site, take the time and either look at improving it yourself or hire a professional to better improve your site’s design.

 How site design impacts SEO

 Good site design is as much an appealing factor as the content you write, the images you upload, and the products you sell.
-I recommend if you aren’t comfortable or financially ready to hire a developer, to spend the time researching how to use a theme builder.
-While these aren’t a full replacement for a good code jockey, they can help those (with little to no programming experience) refresh your site with a little time invested.
+If you aren’t comfortable or financially ready to hire a developer, I recommend spending the time researching how to use a theme builder.
+While these aren’t a full replacement for a good developer, they can help those (with little to no programming experience) refresh websites with a little time invested.

-Flywheel offers a partnership with Divi to help with this sort of approach, however you can use Elementor, Site Origin, or a number of other theme builders to help redesign the site.
+Flywheel offers a partnership with Divi to help with this sort of approach, however, you can use Elementor, Site Origin, or a number of other theme builders to help redesign your site.

-Get into a good habit of redirecting any known broken link to a live page, this will reduce any 404s on the site and help the crawler find the directed content easier.
+Get into the good habit of redirecting any known broken link to a live page, which will reduce any 404s on the site and help the crawler find the directed content easier.

 What is Yoast SEO and how does it work

 In the WordPress world, Yoast SEO is the most common SEO plugin installed across all of WordPress.org.
-Once installed, at the bottom of your page or post editor (by default, this is Gutenberg, however if you’re using a theme builder tool it may be further down the page), you can have a full suite of options on adding and editing keywords.
-You can see in the photos below, some of the dialogue options you’ll see for adjusting and inputing your keywords, synonyms, Yoast’s Analysis of the site, and a few more handy tools.
+Once installed, at the bottom of your page or post editor (by default, this is Gutenberg, however, if you’re using a theme builder tool it may be further down the page), you can enable a full suite of options for adding and editing keywords.
+As you can see in the photos below, some of the dialogue options you’ll have include adjusting and inputting your keywords, synonyms, Yoast’s analysis of the site, and a few more handy tools.

-Yoast offers a pro and free version of their plugin, so I would research what version suits your current and growing needs best.
-Most people should be fine with the free version, but the screenshots I have featured are from a sample page while having the Pro version connected to the site:
+Yoast offers a pro and free version of their plugin, so I would research which version suits your current and growing needs best.
+Most people should be fine with the free version, but the screenshots I have featured are from a sample page with the pro version connected to the site:

 User experience plays as much into the effectiveness of SEO as it does make your site look attractive.
 Your users won’t want to use a site that isn’t intuitive or easy to use and will actively leave a site they find unusable.